edoburu/docker-gitlab-kubernetes-client/README.rst

 Some extra settings might be needed to perform docker builds, this depends on your setup for `building docker images in GitLab <https://docs.gitlab.com/ce/ci/docker/using_docker_build.html>`_

+The 'trigger' feature can be used to allow redeploys for an updated base image.
+This can be used to automatically deploy security updates.

 Preparation